Born and raised in Abuakwa-Sepaase in Ashanti Region, Yaw Afrim Gyebi (YAG) encountered a lot of challenges growing up.

 The life experiences Yaw had growing up is what eventually led him to specialise in documentary photography.

 Giving more insight on that, he said: “Been around these people [those from underprivileged areas], I remembered how life was for me growing up.
 From that moment, I directed my focus to share their emotions through photography.
-Photography varies but documentary photography gives you the opportunity to feel and put yourself in the shoes of the people you photograph.
+Photography varies but documentary photography allows you to feel and put yourself in the shoes of the people you photograph.
 It tells the story of your subject in a real-life or realistic way.”

 Yaw expresses his feelings through telling stories with the various images he captures, which he calls “The Untold Stories”.